Aramis, or the Love of Technology

-The book is a quasi-mystery, which attempts to discover who killed Aramis (personal rapid transit).
+The book is a quasi-mystery, which attempts to discover who killed Aramis.
 Aramis was supposed to be implemented as a Personal Rapid Transit (PRT) system in Paris.
 Simultaneously, while investigating Aramis's demise, Latour delineates the tenets of Actor-network theory.
 Latour argues that the technology failed not because any particular actor killed it, but because the actors failed to sustain it through negotiation and adaptation to a changing social situation.